How to maintain a PRactice as an Unlicensed Psychotherapists Under the New Regulations in Colorado

-On July 14, 2020 the governor of Colorado signed into law HB20-1206, a bill that has a profound and unfavorable impact on Registered Psychotherapists.
+On July 14, 2020, the Governor of Colorado signed into law HB20-1206, a bill that impacts the right to practice by those previously titled Registered Psychotherapists who are now titled, Unlicensed Psychotherapists.

 - Title Change: The title “Registered Psychotherapist” is changed to “Unlicensed Psychotherapist“.
-All Unlicensed Psychotherapists registered with DORA in Colorado will need to update their website, business cards, and other marketing collateral to reflect this change.
-Your registration number does not change.
+All Unlicensed Psychotherapists registered with DORA in Colorado need to update their Mandatory Disclosure Statement to indicate they are Unlicensed Psychotherapists.

 - Registration Closed: New registrations are prohibited in the DORA database for the title Unlicensed Psychotherapists (formerly Registered Psychotherapists.)
-If you do not have current registration as an Unlicensed Psychotherapist in the DORA database, you cannot become one.
+Anyone who did not apply for or have current registration as an Unlicensed Psychotherapist in the DORA database as of July 14, 2020, cannot become one.

-- Lapsed Registrations: If your registration expires, you will not be permitted to practice as an Unlicensed Psychotherapist in Colorado and cannot renew your registration with DORA.
-Unlike the past, there is no grace period for lapsed registrations, so plan ahead.
+- Lapsed Registrations: Unlike the past, there is no grace period for lapsed registrations, so plan ahead.

 - Grandfathering: Unlicensed Psychotherapists with current DORA registration can continue to practice psychotherapy provided your registration never lapses.